intershop/intershop-pwa/README.md

 ## Code formatting

-Run `ng lint --type-check` to check the application of the default tslint rules configuration. `npm run lint` will additionaly check custom tslint rules.
+Run `ng lint` to check the application of the default tslint rules configuration. `npm run lint` will additionaly check custom tslint rules.

 For development make sure the used IDE or Editor follows the [EditorConfig](http://editorconfig.org/) configuration of the project to help maintain consistent coding styles (see `.editorconfig`).

-Use `gradlew tsformat` to run typescript-formatter.
+Use `npm run format` or `gradlew tsformat` to run a typescript-formatter on all you .ts files.

+## Pre-Commit Check

+`ng check` is a combination task of `lint`, `format`, `test` and `e2e` that performs some of the checks that will be performed in GitLab too.

+This task might be helpful to prevent the most common causes for red builds in GitLab.
+After a succesfull run, one needs to check for local file modifications done by `lint` or `format` that need to be added to the intended commit.

 ## Code scaffolding